WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 #### What did you struggle with?

 - Started on the Newsletter and trying to find the right content for this month.
+Decided on an intro piece of both SR and I.
 - I've been asked to complete a DBS check for Turing, and the website keeps messing up...

 #### What would you like to work on next week?

 - Starting on the Github repositories and how to clean them up to increase usability
-- I want to starting thinking deeper about book dash and my ideas and thoughts for contribution
+- I want to start thinking deeper about book dash and my ideas and thoughts for contribution
 - Continuning with onboarding and use of videos as an accessible tool
 - Review of ideas and material with GA
 - Brainstorm with BG and SR on integration of Open Humans to the project